Wilhelm Nikolaus Suksdorf: Career

 At the request of Fermen Layton Pickett, Suksdorf spent two winters, 1924–1925 and 1925–1926, at the Washington State University (WSU) herbarium for which Suksdorf was paid $125/month.
 In 1928 Harold St. John arranged for him to receive an honorary Master of Science degree from WSU.
 The staff expected him to steadfastly decline but they were thrilled when he heartily accepted.
 The ceremony was on June 9, 1928.

 Suksdorf conducted his botanical work in his precious spare time as he worked full-time on the family farm, which included dozens of dairy cows.
-Suksdorf, Howell, and Cusick were not strong rivals as they all collected in different areas: Suksdorf in the area of Mount Adams, Howell on Sauvie Island near Portsmouth, Oregon, and Cusick in northeastern Oregon.
+Suksdorf, Howell, and Cusick were not strong rivals as they all collected in different areas: Suksdorf in the area of Mount Adams, Howell on Sauvie Island near Portland, Oregon, and Cusick in northeastern Oregon.
 All three corresponded with one another, and they had to rely on academics to help identify and name specimens and at times would get frustrated with the delays; Gray generally responded more promptly than the others.
 Both of Suksdorf's parents died on October 22, 1885, probably of influenza.
 Suksdorf only collected on four more days that year and seemed to be despondent for years.
 Because of this despondency and his isolation from trained scientists, one of his sisters-in-law wrote to Gray on his behalf.
 A reply came in three weeks inviting Suksdorf to Harvard.
 He initially declined the offer but his family persuaded him, and about a month later Suksdorf accepted Gray's offer.
 He departed for Harvard by train on September 24, 1886.
 But circumstances, one of which was Gray's death in 1888, caused Suksdorf to leave in 1888.
 He was devastated by Gray's death so much that Gray's wife sent Suksdorf to a sanitarium to recover.
 Upon returning to work, the new Harvard herbarium director, Sereno Watson, was not kind to Suksdorf.
 Suksdorf returned to collecting Washington flora in Spring 1888 and publishing findings about them.
 He only left home for brief trips thereafter and lived with his brothers, one of which gave him four acres of land and a small house that still stands.
 During this time of his life he would sometimes make collecting trips into Oregon, California, other parts of Washington, and Montana.
 The total numbers of his documented collecting trips are: 19 both in Montana and California, 43 in Oregon, and 280 in Washington.